lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     group grpO type 2
     variable qSi equal charge(grpSi)/count(grpSi)
     variable qO equal charge(grpO)/count(grpO)

-..  container:: justify

 Let us also print the charge in the *.log* file by using *thermo_style*, and create a *.lammpstrj* file for visualization.
 Add the following lines into the *input.lammps*:

 ..  code-block:: lammps